sweetenloe/omniwin-auditor/README.md

 - Analyzes antivirus, firewall, and group policy configs
 - Creates easy-to-read reports with all the details

-In short: you run one command, and the tool gives you a full security snapshot.

 ---

-## 🖥️ Supported versions
+## Supported versions

 - Windows 10 (Home, Pro, Enterprise, Education)
 - Windows 11 (Home, Pro, Enterprise, Education)
-- Windows Server 2022 / 2025 (Standard, Datacenter)
+- Windows Server 2022 / 2025 (new edition not tested)
-- Microsoft 365 / Office 365 setups
+- Microsoft 365 / Office 365 setups (new edition not tested)
 - Azure AD and Hybrid AD systems (partially tested)

 ---

-## 🚀 Quick Start
+## Quick Start

 1. **Download** this repo (no install needed)
 2. **Open PowerShell as Administrator**